ScottA27/Portfolio-Project-5/README.md

 ## Resolved Bugs

-- Links to sign in and sign up not working for logged out users when on any page other than the home page e.g post page, profile page - This problem was only happening in the deployed version of the project and not the local version.
-This was solved by changing my version of react router dom to the same version as Code Institute's moments walkthrough.
-I was using a different version so I tried changing it to the same one but it still didn't work.
-After that I tried to implement the access refresh tokens back into my project to see if that would fix the problem.
-That didn't seem to work until I updated my staticfiles by running the command "npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.".
-I checked the deployed code once more and this fixed the issue I was having.

 - Cannot read properties of undefined (username) - This error was being thrown when a user tried to login.
-It would log the user in on refresh but everytime this error message would pop up.
+It would log the user in once the page was refreshed.
 After struggling to find the reason why this was happening I realised I had added in access refresh tokens to my pages.
 When I commented them out of the pages the error suddenly went away so I knew this was the source of the problem.
 I tried to follow the walkthrough guide again on how to add the tokens into the project several times and it seems I was doing everything the exact same.
 I reached out to my fellow students on slack but couldn't get help there either.
 I came to the conclusion that it was better to take out the access refresh tokens from all my pages as it was working perfect before, so that's how I resolved it.
 My theory on why this wasn't working as expected is that I possibly have different versions of packages in my project to the walkthrough project and this is causing some sort of break in the code.
+The access refresh tokens were later added back into the project.

+- Links to sign in and sign up not working for logged out users when on any page other than the home page e.g post page, profile page - This problem was only happening in the deployed version of the project and not the local version.
+This was solved by changing my version of react router dom to the same version as Code Institute's moments walkthrough.
+This didn't fix it straight away.
+After that I tried to implement the access refresh tokens back into my project to see if that would fix the problem.
+That didn't seem to work until I updated my staticfiles by running the command "npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.".
+I checked the deployed code once more and this fixed the issue I was having.

 ## Unresolved Bugs